 There is no minimum financial threshold; individuals must disclose all financial relationships, regardless of amounts, which they have with ineligible companies.

 People must undertake disclosure regardless of their view of the relevance of the relationship to education.

 - The name of the ineligible company with which the person has a financial relationship.

 - Examples of financial relationships include: employee, researcher, consultant, advisor, speaker, independent contractor (including contracted research), royalties or patent beneficiary, executive role, and ownership interest.

 - Individual stocks and stock options should be disclosed; diversified mutual funds do not need to be disclosed.

-- Research funding from ineligible companies should be disclosed by the principal or named investigator even if that individual’s institution receives the research grant and manages the funds.
+- Research funding from ineligible companies should be disclosed by the principal or named investigator, even if that person’s institution receives the research grant and manages those funds.

-When developing accredited continuing education, accredited providers must collect information from all planners, faculty, and others in control of educational content about all their financial relationships with ineligible companies within the prior 24 months, regardless of the amount of the relationship or the relevance to the education.
+When developing accredited continuing education, accredited providers must collect information from all planners, faculty members, and others in control of educational content about all of their financial relationships with ineligible companies within the prior 24 months, regardless of the degree of relationships or relevance to the education.

 Yes, but only if the content of the activity is not related to the business lines or products of their employer/company, when the content is limited to basic science research or the methodologies of research, or when they are participating as technicians to teach the safe and proper use of medical devices.